Ashaac/QA/README.md

-# Test budget
+# Budget Application Test
-Test of budget Application
+Test of Budget Application Admin <BR>
+This application allows to estimate and prepare budget of bank admin side.

 ## Table of Contents
 1. [Pre-requisites](#preReq)